w3f/w3f-education/docs/Rust/section4/enums.md

 ```

 This function takes a string literal as a name, `&str`, and specifically looks for whether the passed in `AnimalType` is a mammal or not.
 Enum values are accessed using a double colon, `::`, and can be checked as a conditional statement if needed.

- However, this function is rather bland, and doesn't account for the other possibilities of `AnimalType`.
+ However, this function is rather bland and doesn't account for the other possibilities of `AnimalType`.

 ## Basic Pattern Matching with Enums

 If you recall, we used a `match` statement in the last module to cover a case where a variable could either be `true` or `false`.
-Applying this same concept with enums, we can assure that all possible cases are covered.
+Applying this same concept with enums, we can ensure that all possible cases are covered.

 This concept of matching a case to an outcome is called **pattern matching**, and is a very common design pattern in Rust.